Berry Mills, New Brunswick: History

-When the Canadian Government nationalized these two railways to form Canadian National Railway, the two lines were connected via junctions east in Moncton and west at Pacific Junction, and the rails were subsequently lifted from the former Intercolonial Railway route.
-This became the route of the Berry Mills Road, which is now New Brunswick Route 128.
+When the Canadian Government nationalized these two railways to form Canadian National Railway, the two lines were connected via junctions to the east in Moncton, and west at Pacific Junction.
+The rails were subsequently lifted and the two lines rationalized in this area, using the alignment of the former National Transcontinental Railway.
+The former Intercolonial Railway route became known as Berry Mills Road, which is now New Brunswick Route 128.